 Or you’re riding in the back of a car, staring off through the window.
 A memory of a very erotic scene emerges and you find yourself orchestrating a new event.
 You begin to add details through your imagination that you have never experienced and suddenly your body is coursing with electricity and the heat warms you from the inside out.

 Fantasy is a brain job.
 Sexual fantasies are deeply personal.
-In fact, for many people, it is something that they may never share or speak.
+In fact, for many people, it is something that they may never share or speak about.
 And, it is still normal.
 One of the top erotic fantasies is to imagine being with a different person.
 A study has shown that 46 percent of women and 42 percent of men think of someone else during sex.
 In fact, infidelity is one of the top erotic fantasies!

 What happens if you would like to share a fantasy with a partner?
 Here are a few considerations for making this process more connected and successful!